kasimi/phpbb-ext-pruneusers/README.md

 [![Build Status](https://travis-ci.org/kasimi/phpbb-ext-pruneusers.svg?branch=master)](https://travis-ci.org/kasimi/phpbb-ext-pruneusers)

-This extension periodically deletes user accounts simply based on their date of registration.
+This extension periodically deletes user accounts whose last activity was before an adjustable amount of time.
 The extension adds a new option in `ACP -> General -> Board features` that allows you to configure the amount of time after which a user account is deleted.
 The cron task runs once every hour.
+This means one hour is the minimum amount of time that should be specified in the ACP.

 ## Requirements
 * phpBB 3.1.0-b1 or higher